TrainWeb.org Facebook Page

 At the time of this photo, the dregs of Fairfield's shuttered 20th-century petrochemical plants lingered in the form of abandoned buildings, rusting equipment, layers of grime, and swamp-broken asphalt, where the streets were paved at all.

-Tour: Curtis Bay Branch at this location
+Change for: Curtis Bay Branch tour at this site

 Cleaner